Dearbigdog/pykinect/README.md

 # pykinect

-Tried again setting the env for kinect2.0 + python2.7
+Tried again setting the env for ubuntu + kinect2.0 + python2.7

 #### step1: git clone libfreenect2 & build it.
 It will generate a folder named 'freenect2'